PMEC-OSU/FOSWEC2/Reports/FOSWEC2Update2Doc.md

 	- flap integrated load cells
 	- flap integrated encoders
 - Repair
-	- enclosure penetrations for instruments removed or consolidated
+	- enclosure penetrations for instruments removed or consolidated.
+Previous ethernet passthrough was plugged.
 - Combining
 	- low power and ethernet cable and bulkheads into a replacement single cable
 - Removal and re-installation of all electronics in submerged enclosure to allow for enclosure machining